 VNS is an option for people with severe, treatment-resistant depression.

-It's a surgical procedure that involves implanting a small electrical generator in your chest, like a pacemaker.
+It's a surgical procedure that involves implanting a small electrical generator in the chest, like a pacemaker.
 The device is attached with wires to the vagus nerve, which runs from the neck into the brain.
 Once implanted, the device sends electrical pulses to the vagus nerve every few seconds.
-The pulses are then delivered via the vagus nerve to the area of the brain thought to regulate mood.
+The pulses are then delivered via the vagus nerve to areas of the brain thought to control mood.
 The electrical charges are thought to stimulate these brain regions and thereby relieve depression.
 It usually takes at least several months after the procedure until results can be seen.

 The device must be implanted by a surgeon, but patients can usually go home the same day.

 Alternative Treatments for Depression

-Some people use herbs, supplements, and other alternative therapies for depression.
-However, none of these approaches has been proven to work.
+Some people use herbs, supplements, and other alternative treatments for depression.
+None of these approaches has been conclusively proven to work.
 Supplements -- like SAMe and St. John's wort -- can have side effects and cause interactions with other medicines.
 Never start taking a supplement without talking to your doctor first.

 Other alternative treatments -- like acupuncture, hypnosis, and meditation -- may help some people with their symptoms.
 But they have not been proven to be as effective as traditional medication treatments.
-Since they have few risks, you might want to try them, provided that your health care provider says it's OK.
+Since they have few risks, you might want to try them, provided that your doctor says it's OK.